KarlOfDuty/SponsorBoi/.github/ISSUE_TEMPLATE/automated-discord-link-request.md

 1. Enter your Discord ID here:  <!-- Example: 123456789123456789 -->

-2. Click create issue
+2. Click `Submit New Issue` below.

-3. Use the `+sponsor link` command in the Discord server
+3. Use the `+sponsor link` command in the Discord server.

 4. When your accounts are linked you may close or delete this issue ticket.